 Wetlands and woodlands

 The reserve has a rich wetland biodiversity.
 Plants include uncommon species such as tufted loosestrife, creeping yellow cress and butterfly orchids.
-Birds include breeding water rails, grasshopper warblers and reed buntings, and wintering whooper swans.
+Birds include breeding water rails, grasshopper warblers, reed buntings, and wintering whooper swans.

-Lochwinnoch is well situated for visitors, lying close to the major population centre of greater Glasgow, and with easy access by public transport and the National Cycle Network.
+Lochwinnoch is perfectly situated for visitors, lying close to the major population centre of greater Glasgow, and with easy access by public transport and the National Cycle Network.